-About the most-common response I get after I have placed the needles is “Is that it?” or “That wasn’t bad at all” because even people who fear needles or who come feeling skeptical cannot believe how relaxing and rewarding their acupuncture sessions can be.
-Another common response I get from previously skeptical patients is “You’re making me a believer in this.”
+About the most-common response we hear after placing the needles is “Is that it?” or “That wasn’t bad at all” because even people who fear needles or who come feeling skeptical cannot believe how relaxing and rewarding their acupuncture sessions can be.
+Another common response from previously skeptical patients is “You’re making me a believer in this.”

 They say these things because they feel better.
 Even those patients who were reluctant, or who had believed some myth often find relief.
 While no treatment is fool-proof, medical professionals like me are finding more and more applications for acupuncture.
 More doctors who don’t know how to use it are recognizing its effectiveness.
 Most importantly, more patients are seeing it as an effective tool when other approaches haven’t worked.

 Acupuncture does not cure everything.
 It can be a great tool to significantly lessen symptoms or help you reduce medication.
-Recently, I met a man with back pain and after his first treatment, he told me he no longer needed a cane to get out of bed in the morning.
+For example, a man came in with back pain and after his first treatment, he said he no longer needed a cane to get out of bed in the morning.
 How rewarding!
 Nothing else he had tried had given him those results.
 If he can get more control over that pain, he might avoid major back surgery.
 The treatment helped him find options.
 Meanwhile, his pain is lessening.

 Acute conditions may improve after one session, or after just a few sessions.
-I encourage individuals who have chronic conditions to realize one or two acupuncture treatments may not be enough.
-But I’ve worked with many chronic-pain patients who reduced their pain over time, and who reduced the amount of pain medications they needed.
+We encourage individuals who have chronic conditions to realize one or two acupuncture treatments may not be enough.
+But many chronic-pain patients reduced their pain over time, and reduced the amount of pain medications they needed.

 The beneficial options acupuncture provides tremendously outweigh the trite misconceptions people may have.
-Getting that treatment from a medical professional who can collaborate with other doctors and specialists, who can address complex medical situations, who know when you need to be referred to another provider, and who, like me, is dedicated to making you feel better, is the best route to take toward acupuncture’s benefits.
+Getting that treatment from a medical professional who can collaborate with other doctors and specialists, who can address complex medical situations, who know when you need to be referred to another provider, and who is dedicated to making you feel better, is the best route to take toward acupuncture’s benefits.

-Dr. Sally Williams looks forward to answering any questions you might have about this proven medical technique that’s been helping people for thousands of years.
+We are happy to answer any questions you might have about this proven medical technique that’s been helping people for thousands of years.